48 Free (BOM) Bill of Materials Templates (Excel – Word)

 • Copy data from a previously used BOM and transfer it to the template.
 A new BOM is created with all the data.
 This method is used for repeated projects.

-Create a bill of materials template
+Create a BOM template

 What Should a Bill of Materials Include

-All the requirements of a TV stand, for instance, can be broadly categorized into the following elements/components of a bill of materials template:
+There are a few specific essential elements that a template must include.
+All the requirements of a TV stand, for instance, can be broadly categorized into the following elements/components of a template:

 BOM level